The Green Dragon CBD Logo

 A half

-Rarely purchased are ounces of weed, which are around 28 grams, and pounds of weed, which contain about 453 grams.
+Rarely purchased by the average consumer are pounds of weed, which contain about 453 grams.
 You’re unlikely to spot more than an ounce on the market, but it is possible in some cases (like purchasing wholesale cannabis).

 To keep all of that information straight and make it easy to figure out your ideal weed measurements, check out this basic breakdown: